 It could be a short walk in nature, exercising or reading my book in a coffee shop.

-It didn’t matter what I was doing, but it had to be alone, peaceful and something I enjoyed.
-Pretty soon, I noticed the benefits.
+It didn’t matter what you were doing, but it had to be alone, peaceful and something you enjoyed.
+Pretty soon, you notice the benefits.

-I learned more about who I am.
-I discovered my purpose in life (of lack of).
+You learned more about who you are.
+You discover your purpose in life (or lack of).
 It turns out that I like being alone.
 Spending time alone led to me making peace with my desire to travel and be a digital nomad.

 Do you need even more reasons why you should spend time with you?
 Then I’ll shut up and let you read in peace; 8 benefits of spending time alone.